wufeim/LVSM/README.md

 conda activate LVSM
 pip install -r requirements.txt
 ```
+As we used [xformers](https://github.com/facebookresearch/xformers) `memory_efficient_attention`, the GPU device compute capability needs > 8.0.
+Otherwise, it would pop up an error.
+Check your GPU compute capability in [CUDA GPUs Page](https://developer.nvidia.com/cuda-gpus#compute).

 ### Data
 Download the RealEstate10K dataset from [this link](http://schadenfreude.csail.mit.edu:8000/), which is provided by [pixelSplat](https://github.com/dcharatan/pixelsplat), and put the data in `YOUR_RAW_DATAPATH`.